 Special protections have been put in place for debtors who have been directly affected by the COVID-19 pandemic, including protection from collection action.

-Debt resolution and bankruptcy attorney Jen Koss provides important details about this protection and what you should expect in a collection notice.
+Our Debt Resolution Team provides important details about this protection and what you should expect in a collection notice.